 03.12.2019.
-In a joint conference opened by Vice-President Vera Jourová, representatives of European media sectors called on the Commission to adopt an ambitious approach to EU media policy, to support the sector’s competitiveness and diversity.
+In a joint conference opened by Vice-President Vera Jourová, European media sectors called on the Commission to adopt an ambitious approach to EU media policy, to support the sector’s competitiveness.

 With the new Commission taking office, the news media, commercial and public service televisions and radios wanted to jointly stress the need to preserve quality journalism, to create the conditions for a thriving media sector and to foster fair competition.
 They reiterated the need for any Digital Services Act to ensure media can continue to play its vital role for society and online platforms are made more responsible, notably to improve the fight against illegal content, hate speech and disinformation.

 Victoria Svanberg, Vice-President of News Media Europe (NME), said: ”When it comes to fake news, we should realise that it not only damages the democratic process, but also trust in the wider institution of journalism and the media, with grave consequences for society.
 We need more responsible actors in the online space”.

 Guillaume de Posch, President of the Association of Commercial Television in Europe (ACT), said: “European broadcasters make a huge contribution to life in Europe – democratic, cultural and economic.
 We look to Europe to foster the 3Rs: a Robust media policy based on an industrial vision, a Responsible Platforms legal framework to deliver a healthy and balanced online environment, and better transposition and enforcement to deliver Reliable rights and commercial freedoms”.